 There are many types of medication errors, including:

-- Lack of medication for a patient in need
+- Failure to provide medication to a patient in need

-- Administration of medication that interacts adversely or exacerbates the patient’s medical condition.
+- Administering medications that interact adversely with each other or exacerbate the patient’s medical condition.

-- Problems with procedures and systems for prescribing and administering medication
+- Flawed procedures and systems for prescribing and administering drugs

-- Failure to monitor the use of medications
+- Failure to monitor administration or patients’ use of medications

 - Lack of education among those handling medications

-- Misuse of medications for off-label or unapproved uses.
+- Misuse of medications (off-label or unapproved uses).

 Sources / More Information

 - About Medication Errors, National Coordinating Council for Medication Error Reporting and Prevention